ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-host-profiles.md

 2. Click the Check **Host Profile Compliance icon**.
 3. In the **Objects tab**, the compliance status is updated as; _Compliant, Unknown, or _Non-compliant_.
 A non-compliant status indicates a discovered and specific inconsistency between the profile and the new host.

-##	Reviewing compliance failures and remediating
+##	Reviewing compliance failures and remediation

 1. To see more detail on compliance failures, select the **Host Profile** from the **Objects** tab that is used in the compliance check.
 2. In order to see specific detail on which parameters differ between the host that failed compliance and the Host Profile, click on the **Monitor tab** and select the **Compliance view**.